MCEMS/www/faq/index.markdown

 ### How long does it take EMS to arrive?

 On-duty EMTs are paged by the Campus Safety dispatcher using a radio system and respond from wherever they are on campus.
-During the 2017-2018 academic year, an EMT was on scene typically less than four minutes after being dispatched.
+Our average response time is 4 minutes from receiving the call.

 ### How many calls do you respond to?

-During the 2016-2017 academic year, we responded to 175 calls, with an additional 20 requests for medical standby services at campus events.
+It tends to flucutate, but we respond to roughly 150 calls per year.
+We also serve the campus community by conducting [standbys](/standby-request).

 <div class="pull-right" style="max-width:40%;margin:1em;">
   <div class="thumbnail">